David E. Mond, CPA

 Another thing that’s important about this business is information.
 People rely on us to provide the right answers to a surprisingly broad range of financial questions.
 After more than 20 years as a CPA, I’ve built up a pretty good personal knowledge base, but there’s no way I’m going to know the answer to everything.
 As my clients’ “financial quarterback,” I am the segue to the right answer—whether it comes from one of my partners or from one of the third-party strategic alliances we’ve built.
 You don’t have to know everything about everything, but you do have to know where to find out.

 David’s clients typically include closely held firms in real estate, high tech, new media and manufacturing, as well as law firms, medical practices and high net worth individuals.
-He also works in conjunction with sports agents to provide business management services to their high-profile clients, and oversees a robust family office practice.
+He also works in conjunction with entertainment and sports agents to provide business management services to their high-profile clients,and oversees a robust family office practice.

-As co-managing partner at Adelman Katz & Mond, LLP, David has been the firm’s chief visionary, charting its growth strategy and selecting and determining the additional resources necessary to meet clients’ needs.
+As managing partner at Adelman Katz & Mond, LLP, David has been the firm’s chief visionary, charting its growth strategy and selecting and determining the additional resources necessary to meet clients’ needs.

-In his spare time, David enjoys playing tennis and golf.
-He lives in Edgemont, New York, with his wife, Mindi, and their children, Sophia and Max.
+In his spare time, David enjoys playing tennis and golf, as well as the occasional cigar.
+He lives on Manhattan’s Upper East Side New York, with his wife, jewelry designer Mindi Mond.
+They have two grown children.

 - Real estate